grokify/go-idmef/README.md

 ## Examples

 The examples in RFC 4765 are included and tested in this repo.
+Go and XML representations are provided, parsed and compared.
 The following is a lists of the examples in RFC 4765.

 - [x] Denial-of-Service Attacks
   - [x] [The "teardrop" Attack](testdata/example_dos_teardrop-attack.go) ([xml](testdata/example_dos_teardrop-attack.xml))